THBTX/Test/README.md

 # Installation

-#### Note: Although not required, we recommend a databank be used.
+##### Note: Although not required, we recommend a databank be used.
 This allows the HUD to save your user preferences and some long-term variables.
 In addition, flight status is saved if you leave and return to the seat.

-### On the right side of this page, locate and click on "Releases" or select the "Release" listed as the latest.
+#### On the right side of this page, locate and click on "Releases" or select the "Release" listed as the latest.
 Detailed installation instructions are located there.
+####
-### Doors / forcefields, if manually connected to the seat, will close / retract when you enter (sit), and open / extend when you exit (stand).
+#### Doors / forcefields - If manually connected to the seat, will close / retract when you enter (sit), and open / extend when you exit (stand).
 Ensure they are closed / retracted before connecting to the seat.
-###
+#### Button - If manually connected to the seat, will be pressed

 Blah blah blah